Live It Up (Mental As Anything song): Release and reception

 "Live It Up" appears on the band's 1985 album, Fundamental.
 It was released in Australia as the album's second single in May 1985 and quickly climbed the Kent Music Report chart to peak at No. 2 for three weeks behind Madonna's "Angel / Into the Groove".
 It spent 12 weeks in the Top 10, becoming the fourth biggest-selling single of 1985 in Australia.

 The single was later released in 1986 and 1987 in Europe after it was featured in the hit film Crocodile Dundee.
 "Live It Up" is the band's most successful and most popular song, reaching the top 20 in various countries.
 The song peaked at No. 2 in Ireland, No. 3 in the UK, No. 4 in Norway, No. 6 in Germany and New Zealand, No. 15 in Austria and No. 20 in Sweden.

 Greedy Smith later recounted the single's success.
-"And I remember when 'Live It Up' went to number three in the UK… that was a special moment.
+"I remember when 'Live It Up' went to number three in the UK… that was a special moment.
 It had been a hit in Australia but nobody was interested over there and in Europe.
-Then, when Crocodile Dundee came out, our record company over there said 'Let's put the poster on the single pack.
+Then, when Crocodile Dundee came out, our record company over there said 'Let's put the poster on the single pack'.
 After that, it was a huge hit.
 So we were very grateful to have a bit of a go around there."

 "Live It Up" has been placed in the collection of the Australian National Film and Sound Archive, with the song being described as "wistful and yet danceable".

-The song was also used in the 2018 horror film, The Strangers: Prey at Night.
+Use at football matches

-In 2020, the song became an unofficial anthem of Glasgow based football team Rangers FC to mock their city rivals Celtic FC and in December 2020 after the clubs ultras group The Union Bears featured it in a video on their social media accounts mocking Celtic for losing the Glasgow derby.
-Rangers fans began a campaign to get the song to number one in the UK charts for Christmas.
+In 2020, the song became an unofficial anthem of Glasgow based football team Rangers FC to mock their city rivals Celtic FC and in December 2020 Rangers fans began a campaign to get the song to number one in the UK charts for Christmas.
+Celtic FC fans currently (2024 onwards) use the same song to mock Rangers FC.

-Live performances

-"Live It Up" remains a mainstay of Mental As Anything's live setlist.
-Greedy Smith explained, "We mainly concentrate on the songs that people know off the radio: 'If You Leave Me', 'Too Many Times', 'Live It Up', 'Romeo and Juliet', 'Rock and Roll Music'."